theseus-os/Theseus/book/src/window_manager.md

 ## Displayables

 The `displayable` crate defines a `Displayable` trait.
 A `Displayable` is an item which can display itself onto a framebuffer.
 It usually consists of basic graphs and acts as a component of a window such as a button or a text box.
-Currently, we have implemented a `TextGeneric` which is a block of text.
+Currently, we have implemented a `TextPrimitive` which is a block of text.
 In the future we will implement other kinds of displayables.

 An application can add any `Displayable` object to a window and display it.
 The `WindowPrimitive` structure identifies `Displayables` by their name.
 It implements generic methods to get access to different kinds of displayables or display them by their names.